mviereck/x11docker/README.md

 echo $Xenv && export $Xenv
 xpra start :30 --use-display --start-via-proxy=no
 ```
-On another system, attach with xpra over SSH:
+On another system in your network, attach with xpra over SSH:
 ```
 xpra attach ssh:HOSTNAME:30     # replace HOSTNAME with IP or host name of ssh server
 ```
-Warning: don't try this on localhost due to an xpra bug.
+Warning: don't try this on localhost due to an xpra memory bug.
 On localhost, use `xpra attach :30` instead.

 ## HTML5 web applications
 To provide dockered applications as HTML5 web applications, you need `xpra` and `websockify`.
 Example: